 Ceilings

-Repair category 1
+Repair category: 1

-Notes Plaster cracking was noted to ceiling surfaces, consistent with age.
+Notes No obvious significant defects were noted to the ceiling surfaces.
 As age increases, it is not unusual for the plaster to lose its key with the timber lathing, and such defects are only revealed when decorative surfaces are stripped to allow redecoration to take place.

 Internal walls

-Repair category 1
+Repair category: 1

-Notes No obvious significant defects were noted to internal walls and partitions, within the limitations imposed on the inspection.
+Notes No obvious significant defects were noted to the internal walls.